dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 request = protocol ":" network ":" contract_address "/" "exec" transaction [ "?" parameters ]
-protocol = "icp" ; always "icp" referring to the current version of the Internet Computer Protocol network = (1..10)[0..9a..fA..F] / ; specifies the network through a prefix of its public key hash contract_address = ICP principal FIX: canister principal ABNF ; canister address to which to make the call transaction = ... ; canister method to call FIX: Candid method syntax parameters = parameter [ "&" parameter ] parameter = key "=" value
+protocol = "icp" ; always "icp" referring to the current version of the Internet Computer Protocol network = (1..10)[0..9a..fA..F] / ; specifies the network through a prefix of its public key hash canister_principal = ICP principal FIX: canister principal ABNF ; canister address to which to make the call transaction = ... ; canister method to call FIX: Candid method syntax parameters = parameter [ "&" parameter ] parameter = key "=" value